Let Me Dream Again

 Of further interest is the camera composition of the husband and wife in bed.
-The bed is placed against a wall and in front of a camera that is fixed to the floor, giving the appearance of two people lying in bed, when in reality they are standing.
+The bed is placed upright against a wall and in front of a camera that is fixed to the floor, giving the appearance of two people lying in bed, when in reality they are standing.
 The film was shot in Smith's own studio, the former pump house at St Ann's Well Gardens in Hove.
 The film was remade by Ferdinand Zecca for Pathé as Dream and Reality (1901).